abustamam/octopress/source/_posts/2015-05-05-the-speaker-within.markdown

 But then I heard it.

-"Third place: Rasheed Bustamam"
+_"Third place: Rasheed Bustamam"_

-It was such a humbling experience.
+I was shocked.
 I somehow managed to beat five seasoned speakers who have been working on their public speaking skills for several years, with my Frankenstein of a speech.

-"Second place: Patrick Lee"
+_"Second place: Patrick Lee"_

 My mind was still trying to comprehend the odds of me, the underdog, placing in this competition.
 I was still seeing myself as I saw myself three years ago--an inexperienced, wannabe speaker.
 Slowly I came to the realization...

-"First place: David Goad"
+_"First place: David Goad"_

 ... that I am now a public speaker.